rgould/u2622.ca/source/_posts/2012-02-11-machinist-and-association-validations.markdown

 categories:
 ---

-While upgrading to Machinist 2, I had a heck of a time getting blueprints with associations to actually save.
+While upgrading to Machinist 2, I had a hell of a time getting blueprints with associations to actually save.

 The problem turned out to be that the code was using `validates_presence_of :hometown_id`, where `hometown` is the name of the association, and the solution is to use `validates_presence_of :hometown`, or the newer version: `validates :hometown, presence: true`.